mdazamdevops/signup-app-flask-kubernetes/README.md

+# DevOps Internship Task 5 – Build a Kubernetes Cluster Locally with Minikube
+### Elevate Labs: Empowering the Future of DevOps
+This project is a testament to the high-quality, hands-on learning experience provided by Elevate Labs.
+Their internship program is dedicated to empowering the next generation of DevOps professionals by offering practical, real-world challenges that build foundational skills and a deep understanding of modern software development practices.

 # Simple User Signup & Login Application
 ### Introduction

 Welcome to this full-stack user authentication application.
 This project was built from the ground up to serve as a practical example of a secure, modern web application.
 It features a Python backend powered by the Flask framework and a dynamic, user-friendly frontend built with standard HTML, CSS, and JavaScript.